PauloGasparSv/NinjaTime/README.md

 The death sound effect came from an Anonymous person.
 Could not find the author (sauer2) so here is a link for the files: http://opengameart.org/content/oldschool-win-and-die-jump-and-run-sounds.

+The riceball sound effects came from Little Robot Sound Factory.
+Find more of his work at www.littlerobotsoundfactory.com.

 Check out their work!

 Special thanks for: